cmotc/distro-manifest/README.md

 distro-manifest
 ===============

-Workspace for doing my personal distro related stuff.
+Workspace for doing my personal enthusiast distro related stuff.
 The order is especially subject to change.

 Deducing the best way to generate a Debian-Like GNU/Linux distribution more-or-less by Accident
 ===============================================================================================